CaptainMcCrank/FirmwareBuilderContainers/README.md

 `docker exec -it ansible bash`

-## Ansible Container
+# About the Ansible Container
 One container is running ansible.
 * Attach to the container with the command docker exec -it ansible bash
 * Create playbook project directories in the /home/pi/Playbooks directory
 * The /etc/ansible/hosts file is tuned to push firmware to any device on the local network named "ansibledest.local".
 * Validate you can reach the target system with a sample ping: `ping@ansibledest.local`
-* Copy an ssh key to the target system with the command `ssh-copy-id pi@ansibledest.local`
+* Copy an ssh key to the target system with the command `ssh-copy-id pi@ansibledest.local` (*Note Line 14 of the [Dockerfile](ansible/Dockerfile) for your Ansible container- the key is created when you build the container.
+I don't have a copy of your key :D*)
 * When you're ready to deploy your project to the target type `ansible-playbook run.yml`

-## Apt-Cacher-NG container
+# About the Apt-Cacher-NG container
 the second container runs apt-cacher-ng
 * It's exposed as a web server vended from the host on port.
 Attach to it in a browser at either http://localhost:3142 or http://[yourhostoshostname]:3142
 * You can see efficiency statistics by browsing to the web server referenced above.